edwin170/downr1n/README.md

 # downr1n
-downgrade tethered checkm8 iDevices to iOS 14 or 15.
+Downgrade tethered checkm8 iDevices to iOS 14 or 15.

 # Usage